tejonface/NCAA4NBA/replit.md

 # Overview

-This is a Streamlit web application that provides NBA draft prospect tracking and scheduling information.
-The application scrapes data from two primary sources: NBA Draft Net for mock draft consensus data and ESPN for NCAA men's college basketball schedules.
-The purpose is to help users track top NBA draft prospects and monitor their upcoming college basketball games.
+This project is a **Streamlit web application** for scraping and analyzing NBA draft data and NCAA basketball schedules.
+The application fetches live data from external sources (nbadraft.net) and presents NBA mock draft information with player rankings, teams, physical attributes, and school affiliations.
+The application is designed to provide basketball analytics and scouting information with data visualization capabilities using matplotlib and seaborn.

 # User Preferences